ma-e/algoma/README.md

 # What is this?

-An way to sort an array of numbers without using extra space(quick sort).
+An way to sort numbers without using extra space(quick sort).

 # Installation
 `npm i algoma --save`